 Goose Lake (608) - 3 miles north, 3 miles east, 1 mile north of Harvey.
-Pike increased significantly.
+Pike numbers increased significantly.
 Walleye size is good, but numbers decreasing.
 Perch common.
 (No ramp).

 Harvey Dam (368) - Southeast side of Harvey.
-Good pike fishery, with the occasional walleye and perch.
-Bullheads abundant and continue to be a problem.
+Experienced a significant winterkill in 2013.
+Netting survey produced several pike and lots of bullheads, which continue to be a problem.
+Adult perch have been stocked since the kill.
 (Fishing pier).

 Hurdsfield-Tuffy Lake (616) - 3.5 miles east of Hurdsfield.
-Relatively new fishery that has produced some good walleye and perch fishing.
+Relatively new fishery, with some good walleye and perch fishing.
 Most walleye are eater-size, with the occasional big fish.
-Perch present, but in low numbers, fish to 12 inches.
+Perch present, but in lower numbers, fish to 12 inches.
 (No ramp).
+Silver Lake WMA (721) - 3 miles south of Chaseley.
+No information available.
+(No ramp).

 Sykeston Dam (369) - Northwest side of Sykeston.
-Winterkill and summerkill in recent years has decimated the fishery.
+Winterkill and summerkill in recent years decimated the fishery.
 Bullheads also a major problem.
 Pike and perch reintroduced and provide some opportunity.
 (Fishing pier).
+Weisz Lake (720) - 2 miles west, 1.5 miles south of Hurdsfield.
+No information available.
+(No ramp).